Cross-Checking Process

 Error in aviation can have severe consequences and the cross-checking process is used wherever possible to eliminate error.

-Cross-checking and the Pilot
+Cross-Checking and the Pilot

-Whilst the monitoring role of a PNF must not be limited to specific parts of flight crew duties, Company SOPs should include a minimum list of defined actions which are to be cross-checked, for example:
+Whilst the monitoring role of a PM must not be limited to specific parts of flight crew duties, Company SOPs should include a minimum list of defined actions which are to be cross-checked, for example:

 • One pilot calculates aircraft performance and makes mass and balance calculations; the other pilot closely monitors, cross-checks or duplicates the calculations.

-• Load and Trim Sheet prepared (exceptionally) by a member of a flight crew must be subject to meaningful cross checking before acceptance.
+• Load and Trim Sheet prepared (exceptionally) by a member of a flight crew must be subject to meaningful cross-checking before acceptance.

 • ATC clearances will normally be monitored by both pilots and consequent action including readback taken by one pilot will be confirmed/monitored by the other.